 Has the amethyst received any treatment?

 No detectable treatment.
-Statement based on lapidary observation; the piece does not include formal gemological certification.
-The zonal distribution of violet color is consistent with untreated material.
+The zonal distribution of the violet color is consistent with untreated material.

 Can I wear this ring every day?

-At 7 Mohs, amethyst resists the ordinary wear of daily use.
-We recommend removing the ring during direct impacts, manual work with tools, or prolonged exposure to cleaning products.
+With 7 Mohs, amethyst resists the ordinary wear and tear of daily use.
+We recommend removing the ring for direct impacts, manual labor, or prolonged exposure to cleaning products.
 The closed bezel protects the perimeter of the stone.

 Does amethyst lose color over time?

-Under normal indoor use conditions, no. Prolonged exposure to intense direct sunlight can gradually discolor amethyst over years; for everyday use and storage in a case, the color is stable.
+Under normal indoor use conditions, no. Prolonged exposure to intense direct sunlight can gradually decolor amethyst over years; for everyday use and storage in a case, the color is stable.

 Is this piece unique?